liyong31/liyong31.github.io/README.md

 <!-- Your news content goes here -->
 <!-- First 5 news items -->

+**August 11, 2026**
+Paper titled "Learning Canonical Register Automata over Ordered Data Domains" has been accepted at ICTAC 2026.
+This is joint work with Qiyi Tang and Di-De Yen.

+**July 25, 2026**
+Paper titled "Synthesizing Probabilistic Saturating Counters with  Differentially Private Formal Guarantees" has been accepted to ATVA 2026.
+Congratulations to Zhiming Chi and all co-authors.

 **June 26, 2026**
 Our paper, "Complementing Emerson-Lei Elevator Automata", has been accepted to CONCUR 2026.
 This is joint work with Ondrej Alexaj, Vojtěch Havlena, Ondřej Lengál, Nicolas Mazzocchi.